 14.3 A securities settlement facility should have clearly defined operational reliability objectives and should have policies in place that are designed to achieve those objectives.
 These policies include, but are not limited to, having: exacting targets for system availability; scalable capacity adequate to handle increasing stress volumes; and comprehensive physical and information security policies that address all potential vulnerabilities and threats.

 Availability targets are documented and defined formally for critical services.
-EXIGO is required under its Step-in and Service Agreement with the Bank to meet a minimum availability target of 99.9 per cent; over the 2012/13 Assessment period EXIGO was available 100 per cent of the time.
+EXIGO is required under its Step-in and Service Agreement with the Bank to meet a minimum availability target of 99.9 per cent; during the 2013/14 Assessment period EXIGO was available 99.96 per cent of the time, with two incidents causing outages: